preciofishbone/OmniaDocs/web-content-management/publishing-features/quick-poll/index.rst

 Quick Poll
 ===========================

-Through the Quick Poll control a web editor can add a poll on a web page (the questions are created in Omnia Admin).
+Through the Quick Poll control a web editor can add a poll on a web page (the questions are created in Omnia Admin, see Quick Polls Administration, below).
 Quick Polls can be added as a web part to any standard Sharepoint page and as a block to any Quick Page.

 Here's an example on how an end users would see a Quick Poll: